mdrake0/mysite/content/fixed/bookshelf.md

 - _A Tour of C++_, Bjarne Stroustrup
 - _Game Coding Complete_, Mike McShaffry & David Graham
 - _Meditations_, Marcus Aurelius
-- _How to Win Friends and Influence People_, Dale Carnegie

 ### Finished and Recommend